whosonfirst/go-webhookd/README.md

 ### Insecure

+As the name suggests the `Insecure` receiver is completely insecure.
+It will happily accept anything you send to it and relay it on to the dispatcher defined for that webhook.
+It is defined as a URI string in the form of:

 ```
 insecure://
 ```

-As the name suggests this receiver is completely insecure.
-It will happily accept anything you send to it and relay it on to the dispatcher defined for that webhook.

 This receiver exists primarily for debugging purposes and **you should not deploy it in production**.

 ### Slack

+The `Slack` receiver handles Webhooks sent from [Slack](https://api.slack.com/outgoing-webhooks).
+It does not process the message at all.
+It is defined as a URI string in the form of:

 ```
 slack://
 ```

-This receiver handles Webhooks sent from [Slack](https://api.slack.com/outgoing-webhooks).
-It does not process the message at all. _This receiver has not been fully tested yet so proceed with caution._
+_This receiver has not been fully tested yet so proceed with caution._

 ## Transformations

 ### Chicken

+The `Chicken` transformation will convert every word in your message to 🐔 using the [go-chicken](https://github.com/thisisaaronland/go-chicken) package.
+If this seems silly that's because it is.
+It's also more fun that yet-another boring _"make all the words upper-cased"_ example.
+It is defined as a URI string in the form of:

 ```
 chicken://{LANGUAGE}?clucking={CLUCKING}
 ```

-The `Chicken` transformation will convert every word in your message to 🐔 using the [go-chicken](https://github.com/thisisaaronland/go-chicken) package.
-If this seems silly that's because it is.
-It's also more fun that yet-another boring _"make all the words upper-cased"_ example.

 #### Properties